 - The IPDF has been accessed over the years to invite potential new Erasmus Mundus Consortium partners to come to the University for initial planning meetings.
 Glasgow has been part of the programme for over 10 years and currently nine EMJMDs offered in partnership with Glasgow.

 Any application will need to include specific and measurable objectives and success metrics.

 Funding is available for initiatives at all levels of study and it will be allocated after consideration of applications by the region's Dean for Global Engagement.
-New programmes will be given priority.

 Points to note: